MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/configure-event-handlers-legacy.md

 The following procedure describes how to configure an event handler for a form.
 Use similar steps to configure an event handler for a tab, column, or IFrame.

 1. Sign in to [Power Apps](https://make.powerapps.com/?utm_source=padocs&utm_medium=linkinadoc&utm_campaign=referralsfromdoc), open the entity that you want, and then open the form in the form designer where you want to configure an event handler.
-1. In the left navigation pane, select **Form libraries**.
-1. On the right properties pane, select the **Events** tab, and then select **Add library**.
-1. If the library containing the function you want to set as the event handler is already in the list, select it and then select **Add**.
-Otherwise, create the new library:
+1. If the library containing the function you want to set as the event handler is already available, on the right properties pane under **Account Main form**, select the **Events** tab.
+   If the library containing the function you want isn't already available, select Form libraries on the left navigation pane, and then select **Add library**:
    1. Select **New**.
    :::image type="content" source="media/add-library-formevent-handler.png" alt-text="Add the form event to the library":::
    1. In the new browser tab, complete the properties to create the JScript web resource, and then select **Save**, and the select **Publish**.
 More information: [Create a JavaScript web resource](#create-a-javascript-web-resource)